Borosan/docker-handbook/docker-images.md

 ### Understanding Layering with Docker Images

 Images are made up of multiple read-only layers.
 Multiple containers are typically based on the same image.
-When an images is instantiated into container, a top writable layer is created. \(which is deleted when the container is removed\)
+When an image is instantiated into a container, a top writable layer is created. \(which is deleted when the container is removed\)

 ![](.gitbook/assets/images-layers.jpg)